T-Dace/GHtjm.github.io/README.md

 - [PowerBI Macroeconomics Dashboard]()
 - [Numerical Solutions of Partial Differential Equations](https://github.com/GHtjm/GHtjm.github.io/blob/main/NUMERICAL%20PDEs.pdf)
 - [Statistical Analysis of Car Manufacturers and Their Environmental Effects]()
-### Currently working on:
-- A tool to determine cheapest local online takeaways (with a website to host it on)
-- A Fantasy premier league dashboard with a predictive modelling tool

 ## Education
 **BSC, Mathematics, 2:1 | Aberystwyth University**
 #### Relevent modules studied: